Jews in Latvia (museum): Building

 The museum is located in the building of the Riga Jewish community, a historical building which was once a Jewish club and theatre.
 It was built in the years 1913-1914 by the architects Edmund von Trompowsky and Paul Mandelstamm.
 Here in 1926 a Jewish theatre troupe started its performances, and thus the building was renovated.
 Various public organisations and a Jewish library were also located in this building.
 Jewish celebrations were often organised here– weddings, lectures, shows and meetings.
 During the German occupation of Latvia (1941-1944), a German officers' club was located here.
 During Soviet times the building served as a place of political education: various ideological events, as well as congresses of the Communist Party, were held there.
 The building was given back to the Jewish community in the early 1990s.
 Currently, the building is a state-protected architectural monument.

-Collection of museum
+The collection

-The collection of the museum “Jews in Latvia” is the foundation on which the museum bases its organisation of exhibitions and research.
+The collection of the Jews in Latvia Museum is the foundation on which the museum bases its organisation of exhibitions and research.
 Currently, the museum has around 14,000 items.
 Of these items, more than 5,000 make up the main stock, which is included in the Latvian National collection of museums.
 The collection consists of documents, photos, books and objects.
 A collection of memoirs from the 19th-20th century, a plentiful collection of family photos and materials of various Jewish organisations in the interwar period are to be noted separately.